rmoehn/jursey/doc/tutorial.md

 ## Warning to the unwary visitor

 Jursey is not (yet?) user-friendly.
-If your input doesn't make sense, the output won't make sense to you either.
+If your input doesn't follow the rules, the output won't make sense to you.
 The error messages won't be helpful.

 ## Ready, set, PENG